-IEC 2003 - Child Growth & Development
+IEC 2003.
+Child Growth & Development (3 credit hours).

 This course examines typical child development as delineated by research and philosophers and the effect of disabling conditions.
 The role of families and cultural differences is examined within the context of child development.
+Prerequisite: None.
+Corequisite: None.
+Offered: Spring.